Your Child’s Life and Family Life Are Our Priority

 We look for the “gleam in the eye” and we go for it!
 We PLAY all day–everyday!
 We understand all of development and how it works (D).
 Your child is special and unique and so are you–we understand kids and we understand parents (I).
 Together, we journey along a path and we build relationships (R).
 We learn from you too!
 As we put this all together, we coach you, we help you to understand in practical ways and make it a point to capture joy filled moments with your child over and over again!
 And, remember, you will learn and you’ll take it with you into family life!

 The DIR® model developed by Dr. Stanley Greenspan and Dr. Serena Wieder is the primary framework used by Embrace the Child, Ltd. Specifically, DIR®/Floortime™ clinicians view the child through a developmental lens (D) of functional core capacities.
 DIR®/Floortime™ clinicians have a very thorough understanding of the developmental capacities (D) which are seen in all children, but are challenging for some.
 These capacities begin with self-regulation and engagement and move toward intentionality and shared problem solving with continuous reciprocal interaction and lead to forming symbolic ideas and logical thought processes.
 They are the ladder to abstract reasoning and complex thinking and support the integration of all the developmental elements (sensory, motor, social-emotional, cognitive, language, visuo-spatial).
 Therapists who use the DIR®/Floortime™ model treat the whole child with regard to the uniqueness of the individual (I).
 They also treat placing importance on the family and key relationships (R).
+In addition, the Foundational Capacities of Development (FCD’s) include building Comfort, Control, Competence, Confidence and Communication as an over-arching support to the child’s growth and development.

 Stacy is a trainer and expert DIR®/FCD™ Clinician (Development Individual Differences Relationships)/ FCD Foundational Capacities of Development™.
 She was the first person in the Pittsburgh area to receive a DIR®/FCD™ Professional Certificate and become a Profectum™ Fellow in DIR®)/FCD™ and Profectum™ Trainer in DIR®)/FCD™ Stacy’s practice is also verified by the Interdisciplinary Council for Development and Learning Disorders, the seminal DIR®/Floortime® organization.